-The number of divorces in the Netherlands increased from 1975 to 2018 to a maximum of 37.1%.
-So for every three marriages there is a divorce in the Netherlands.
+The number of divorces increased from 1975 to 2018 to a maximum of 37.1%.
+So for every three marriages there is a divorce.
 But what does a divorce mean for the communal property and especially for the home?
 Boxie24 informs you about the process and the division of assets in the event of divorce.

 If you have signed a notarized marriage contract, the divorce is slightly different from a normal one.
 The deviation and details were specified in the marriage contract, so the marriage contract decides in these cases.

 Normally, no marriage contract is concluded and that is why as a married couple you live in the property system of the community of acquisitions.
 In the event of divorce, according to divorce law, a pension adjustment always takes place.
 If the marriage is divorced, the divorce law calculates how much profit the spouses made during the marriage.
 If there is a difference here, the spouse who contributed the largest profit will usually have to pay half of the difference in cash to his ex.
 An inheritance or gift during the marriage period is excluded from the profit; these values are treated as if they had existed from the beginning of the marriage.

 The initial property of both spouses is listed separately

 The ultimate fortune of both is determined

 Community of Profits → Profits are added together

 The spouse who has earned more than this half must offset this gain

 What happens to the house during and after the divorce?